 DOVERE / AVERE BISOGNO DI / MI SERVE / BISOGNA

-What’s the difference between dovere, avere bisogno and servire?
+What’s the difference between dovere, avere bisogno di and servire?

-Obligation – I must – I need – I have to
+- Devo andare – I need to go, I have to go, I must go

-You can use dovere when in English you would you “I am supposed to”.
+Another use of dovere is when in English you would say “I am supposed to”

 - Devo finire la relazione entro venerdì – I am supposed to finish the paper by Friday